Gary Anderson denies farting during darts in bizarre post-match interview

 The reporter replied “I think he thinks you did it”, resulting in a forceful denial from the two-time world champion.

-“You can put your finger up my arse, there’ll be no smell there,” Anderson said.
+“You can put your finger up my a***, there’ll be no smell there,” Anderson said.

 “There was a stink, I thought it was him.
 Then he started playing better and I thought he must have needed to get some wind out.